InsanityCheck/LLamaArcFinetune/README.md

 > The non-transposed version manages to correctly draw the horizontal line, the vertical line does not work at all

 ![](README_files/21_516b51b7.png)
-> Here the non-transposed prediction repeats a previous output, the transposed prediction almost understands the task, but fails to apply it completely
+> Here the non-transposed prediction repeats a previous output.
+The transposed prediction almost understands the task, but fails to apply it completely

 ![](README_files/21_0692e18c.png)